action.skip

-Planning Your Palo Alto Networks MVE Deployment
+Planning Your Palo Alto Networks VM-Series MVE Deployment

 This topic provides an overview of the provisioning process and describes deployment considerations for the Megaport Virtual Edge (MVE).

-You will need a VM-Series license to use on the Megaport software-defined network (SDN).
-Megaport provides you with:
+You will need a VM-Series license from Palo Alto Networks to use on the Megaport software-defined network (SDN).
+For more information, see Licensing.

 • A Virtual Machine to host the Next Generation Firewall (NGFW) image

-• Access to the Megaport ecosystem
+• Access to the Megaport ecosystem.

 VM-Series features